-- (a) Represents net income (loss) per unit and cash distributions paid per unit for the period December 20, 1995 through September 30, 1996. - (b) "EBITDA" is defined as operating income plus depreciation, amortization and other non-cash charges, less net gain (loss) on sale of businesses and equipment.
-EBITDA should not be considered an alternative to net income (as an indicator of operating performance) or as an alternative to cash flow (as a measure of liquidity or ability to service debt obligations), but provides additional information for evaluating Star Gas Partners' ability to make the minimum quarterly distribution.
-The definition of EBITDA set forth above is different from the definition of EBITDA used by Petro and may be different from that used by other corporations or partnerships. - (c) For purposes of determining the ratio of earnings to fixed charges, earnings are defined as earnings (loss) from continuing operations before income taxes, plus fixed charges.
+- (a) Reflects the results of operations of the predecessor of the Partnership for the period October 1, 1995 through December 20, 1995 and the results of the Partnership from December 20, 1995 through September 30, 1996.
+Operating results for the year ended September 30, 1996 were combined to facilitate an analysis of the fundamental operating data.
+For the actual results of the Partnership from December 20, 1995 through September 30, 1996, see Item 14, page F-4 of the Partnership's 1998 Form 10-K, which is incorporated by reference herein. - (b) Net income per unit is computed by dividing the limited partners' interest in net income by the limited partners' weighted average number of units outstanding. - (c) Represents net income per unit and cash distributions paid per unit for the period December 20, 1995 through September 30, 1996. - (d) "EBITDA" is defined as operating income plus depreciation, amortization and other non-cash charges, less net gain (loss) on sale of businesses and equipment.
+EBITDA should not be considered an alternative to net income (as an indicator of operating performance) or as an alternative to cash flow (as a measure of liquidity or ability to service debt obligations), but provides additional information for evaluating the Partnership's ability to make the minimum quarterly distribution.
+The definition of EBITDA set forth above is different from the definition of EBITDA used by Petro and may be different from that used by other corporations or partnerships. - (e) For purposes of determining the ratio of earnings to fixed charges, earnings are defined as earnings (loss) from continuing operations before income taxes, plus fixed charges.
 Fixed charges consist of interest expense on all indebtedness, the amortization of deferred debt issuance costs and the portion of operating rental expense that is representative of the interest factor.
-For the year ended September 30, 1998, earnings were inadequate to cover fixed charges by \$1.0 million. - (d) Includes net maintenance capital expenditures for the fiscal years ended September 30, 1996, 1997 and 1998 of \$2.3 million, \$3.1 million and \$2.6 million.
+For the year ended September 30, 1998, earnings were inadequate to cover fixed charges by \$1.0 million. - (f) Includes net maintenance capital expenditures for the fiscal years ended September 30, 1996, 1997 and 1998 of \$2.3 million, \$3.1 million and \$2.6 million.